kkguo/apkshellext/README.md

 * .ipa (iOS app package)
 * .appx .appxbundle (Windows phone 8.1/10 app package, .xap is not supported)

+This is the code repository, please visit the project page http://apkshellext.com for Download and more Information.

 #### Please help this project
  * Translate : http://translate.apkshellext.com
  * jekyll site maitainence.
  * Tester for new features.

-Please [drop me a mail](mailto:kkguokk@gmail.com) if you want to help, pull request is welcome.
+Contact me if you want to help.
+Pull request is also welcome.

-This project is open source and free, visit http://apkshellext.com for Download and more Information.
+ * kkguokk@gmail.com
+ * Telegram: @kkguo

 #### [Features]
  - [x] Display app icon in explorer: